Project Structure¶

 smelt.yml¶

-The project configuration file defines your project name, model paths, seed paths, target environments, and default materialization strategy.
+The project configuration file defines your project name, scan paths, target environments, and default materialization strategy.

 name: my-project